mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Checks if the `expire` date of the stage has passes or the `quota` exceeded.
+Checks if the `expire` date of the stage has passes or the disk quota exceeded.
 If so, and if `-repair` is specified, the stage is stopped (and also removed if expired for more than autoRemove days).
 And if `-email` is specified, a notification mail is sent as configured by the notify property.

-Also checks if the docker container for this stage is in stage running.

-Also checks DNS settings.

-Also performs log rotation: logs are gzipped and removed after 90 days.

-Also checks Stool's locking system for stale locks and, if `-repair` is specified, removed them.

 [//]: # (include stageOptions.md)